TMJ & Sleep Therapy Centre

 • Frequently waking up with headaches or experiencing frequent tension headaches

 Academic Stress and Teeth Grinding.
-Teenagers and school students are well-known to tug an "all-nighter" before a big examination or to "stress out" regarding grades.
-That stress may lead to tooth grinding (bruxism) that wears down the teeth, additionally on TMD.
+Teenagers and school students are well known to pull an "all-nighter" before a big examination or to "stress out" regarding grades.
+That stress may lead to tooth grinding (bruxism) that wears down the teeth.

 Frequent Drug Use: The use of amphetamines, like cocaine, is known to extend parafunctional activity like teeth clenching and grinding.
-This might increase an underlying TMD problem or increase the incidence of a problem occurring.
+This might increase an underlying TMD problem or increase the incidence of a problem.

 Why do you need to see a professional?